Jari Kurri: After retirement

 After being long-time general manager of the Finnish national men's ice hockey team, scouting players and assisting the head coach.

-Kurri was the general manager of the first Finnish KHL league team Jokerit.
-In the summer of 2019, Hjallis Harkimo sold the Jokerit to Kurri. in 2022 Kurri sold his share of team and is no longer part of its ownership.
+Kurri was the general manager of the Jokerit in 2013.
+In 2014, under new Russian ownership, they joined the Kontinental Hockey League in a controversial move.
+In the summer of 2019, Hjallis Harkimo sold the Jokerit to Kurri.
+In 2022, with the team facing bankruptcy and backlash from fans due to their inability to play in 2022 after departing the KHL, Kurri sold his share of the team and is no longer part of its ownership.
+When the team returned in 2023 to play in the Mestis and unveiled the championship banners and honored jerseys of legends, Kurri did not attend the ceremony, which saw fans display a banner reading "Jari Kurri - persona non grata".
+In 2024, he was awarded the Borje Salming Courage Award by the NHL Alumni Association (as given to a European NHL Alumni member), the second recipient to win the award, with Association executive director Glenn Healy stating, “Kurri's legacy is one of excellence and community spirit, mirroring the values Börje Salming cherished so much.
+Awarding him the Börje Salming Courage Award is a testament to his enduring influence in Finland and the dedicated path he's walked both on and off the ice."

 Personal life

 Kurri is married to former Miss Finland, Vanessa Kurri, nee Forsman; they wed in 2004 and have three daughters: Odessa (born 2002), Alissa (born 2005), and Isla (2012), and one son, Paulus (born 2007).
 Kurri also has twin boys (Joonas and Ville) from his first marriage to Tiina Kurri.
 Former linemate Wayne Gretzky is the godfather of Kurri's children from his first marriage.

 Kurri is the godfather of Sami Lepistö.